CtrlAiDel/How-to-Run-Multiple-AI-Models-with-Ollama-and-Open-WebUI-in-Docker/README.md

 The process to engage with the OpenWebUI/Ollama UI is straightforward and user-centric:

-1. From the dropdown menu, pick a model that suits your needs, such as "llava".
-2. To initiate AI analysis or content creation, navigate to the left-side menu and opt for "Modelfiles".
-Following this, click on "Discover a Modelfile" to proceed.

-3. **Online LLM Access via Port Forwarding**:
+1. **Online LLM Access via Port Forwarding**:
    - Open both port 3000 and 11434 in TCP for UI and API respectively.
    - Access via `http://"Your IP":3000`.

+2. From the dropdown menu at the top of the page, pick a model that suits your needs, such as "llava".

+3. To initiate AI analysis or content creation, navigate to the left-side menu and opt for "Modelfiles".
+Following this, click on "Discover a Modelfile" to proceed.

 ### Updating Ollama and Ollabe Web UI: Docker Desktop Guide